 Be good.
 Have fun.
 Treat others as you would like to be treated.

 Independent entrepreneur.
 London based investment manager.
 Operating online has always allowed me to be flexible with my time, and travel a lot when ever I want (from high tempo snowboarding destinations to chilled beach places, or visiting family in NYC, Hong Kong and Israel).
 The same flexibility has allowed me to live in various cities around the world (London, Monaco, Austin, Cape Town).
 Its also allowed me to take up a part time physics degree for fun.
+As much as I am passionate about my business, I know at the end of the day it is but a means to an end to provide for the material world we live in.
+Most of my interests involve the outdoors in some form or another: mountain biking, fishing, hiking, triathlons, tennis, golf etc (there isn't much I don't enjoy).

 Looking for: Good looks, sporty, a good mind, capability and independence.
 In that order!